Necessary and sufficient conditions for $\mathbb{Z}_2$-symmetry-breaking phase transitions: Introduction

 \section{Introduction}

-Phase transitions are sudden changes of the macroscopic behavior of a physical system composed by many interacting parts occurring while an external parameter is smoothly varied, generally the temperature, but e.g. in a quantum phase transition is the external magnetic field.
-The successful description of phase transitions starting from the properties of the microscopic interactions between the components of the system is one of the major achievements of equilibrium statistical mechanics.
+Phase transition are very common in nature.
+They are sudden changes of the macroscopic behavior of a natural system composed by many interacting parts occurring while an external parameter is varied.
+Phase transitions are an example of emergent behavior, i.e., of a collective properties having no direct counterpart in the dynamics or structure of individual atoms \cite{lebowitz}.

-From a statistical-mechanical point of view, in the canonical ensemble, a phase transition occurs at special values of the temperature $T$ called transition points, where thermodynamic quantities such as pressure, magnetization, or heat capacity, are non-analytic functions of $T$.
+From a statistical-mechanical viewpoint, in the canonical ensemble, describing a system at constant temperature $T$, a phase transition occurs at special values if the temperature called transition points, where thermodynamic quantities such as pressure, magnetization, or heat capacity, are non-analytic functions of $T$ and some system symmetries break spontaneously.
 These points are the boundaries between different phases of the system.
-Starting from the exact solution of the two-dimensional Ising model \cite{ising} by Onsager \cite{onsager}, these singularities have been found in many other models, and later developments like the renormalization group theory \cite{goldenfeld} have considerably deepened our knowledge of the properties of the transition points.
+Starting from the celebrated solution of the 2d Ising model by Onsager, i.e., an example of a $\mathbb{Z}_2$-symmetric system, and later developments like the renormalization group theory \cite{goldenfeld}, our knowledge of the properties of phase transitions have considerably deepened.

-But in spite to the success of equilibrium statistical mechanics the issue of the deep origin of a phase transition remains open, and this motivates further studies of phase transitions.
-In this paper we present a $\mathbb{Z}_2$-symmetric classical spin model showing a first order symmetry breaking phase transition which, in our knowledge, is one of the most elementary models capable to show such a phenomenon in the canonical treatment.
-We think that in it the general mechanism of entailing symmetry breaking phase transitions acts, and that it becomes manifest due to the extreme simplicity of the model.
-The model is derived from the "hypercubic model" introduced in \cite{bc} by replacing the real variables with classical spin ones, and it can be consider as a drastic simplification of the mean-field Ising model.

-In more physically realistic models we think that the mechanism entailing phase transitions may be the same, but that it remains hidden due to the complexity of the models, also in that cases in which the canonical thermodynamic is analytically solvable.
-Indeed, even if the analytic solution is at disposal, we can find out whether a system undergoes to a phase transition or not only by analyzing the solution, but we do not know any general criterion capable to predict such a phenomenon founded only on the properties of the potential energy landscape.

-Anyway we have to remark a limitation of the model we present, because being the potential writable as a function of the order parameter, a.i. the magnetization, the model has to be considered belonging to the class of infinite-range systems, which are not very realistic from the physical viewpoint.
-Anyway, the mechanism entailing the phase transition may contain some features which may be in future generalized to the finite-range case.
-This is under study.